raf0nx/my-workout/README.md

 Welcome to `my-workout` – your personal workout progress tracker!
 This app is designed to help you keep tabs on your fitness journey, allowing you to log and monitor your workouts seamlessly.

+## Features

+#### 1. Addition of New Workout

+Easily add a new workout to your routine with `my-workout`.
+Log details such as exercise types, sets, and reps.

+#### 2. Modifying Existing Workout

+Edit and update your existing workouts as your fitness routine evolves.
+Adapt to new goals seamlessly.

+#### 3. Addition and Modification of Workout Exercises

+Customize each workout by adding or modifying exercises.
+Specify the number of sets for each exercise and the number of reps in each set.

+#### 4. Keeping Track of Body Weight

+Monitor your body weight progress over time. `my-workout` helps you stay informed about changes in your physical fitness journey.

 ## Technologies Used

 Created using the latest technologies, `my-workout` takes advantage of: